diarisdiakite/js-group-capstone/README.md

 [`Back to top`](#readme-top)

 ## ⭐️ <a name="show-your-support">Show your support</a>
-If you like my [movieboard]() you can support my work.
-Visit [my personal page](https://diarisdiakite.github.io/my-portfolio/).
+If you like the [movieboard]() you can support our work.
+Visit othe links [Didy personal page](https://diarisdiakite.github.io/my-portfolio/) and [Mark personal page](https://as1imwe-mark.github.io/Portifolio_Website/).
-Please follow us on [@linkedin.com/diariatou-diakite](https://www.linkedin.com/in/diariatou-diakite-67ab80165/) and [@twitter.com/diarisd](https://twitter.com/diarisdiakite)

 [`Back to top`](#readme-top)

 ## 🙏 <a name="acknowledgments">Acknowledgments</a>
-I would like to thank the Microverse community to inspire and encourage everyday programmers and aspiring programmers.
+We would like to thank the Microverse community to inspire and encourage everyday programmers and aspiring programmers.

 [`Back to top`](#readme-top)